ccswbs/UoGd7-Training/features/howto-workbenchmoderationwithpeopleprofiles.md

 ## Using Workbench Moderation

-In general content edits (or drafts) will be created, submitted for review and then published.
+In general, content edits (or drafts) will be created, submitted for review and then published.
 These activities along with the primary role responsible for each are listed below.

 | Activity                                  | Primary role |
 |:------------------------------ |:------------ |